BobWasPenguin/study-economic-development/README.md

 4. Deploy on Heroku/Fly.io or containerize via Docker

 ## Contributing
+This is a trial project by me to help everyone learning Economic Development.
 Feel free to create issues or pull requests on GitHub with feedback or feature suggestions.